Read chapters

 Chapter 3 Family Ties and Hidden Agendas

-"How was your journey from the estate, Dear?"
+"How was your journey from the estate, dear?"
 Her ladyship asked.
 "I hope the carriage ride was not too tiring.
-Your brother wanted to collect you, but I told him you were in good hands with Mrs Teller and the Johnson brothers."
+Your brother wanted to collect you, but I told him you were in good hands with Mrs. Teller and the Johnson brothers."

 Martha smiled.
 "Yes, they took excellent care of me."
 She turned to her brother.
 "I was safe with them."

 Nevill nodded.
 Indeed, he had worried about his sister.
 He had sent the brothers, his most trusted men, to bring her to London.
-Travelling still could be arduous, especially if some ruffians thought their coach was a good target.
+Travelling could still be arduous, especially if some ruffians thought their coach was a good target.

-His sister chatted on. "… It was quite pleasant, Mother.
+His sister chatted on. "… It was quite pleasant, Mama.
 The weather was fair, and I had a good book to keep me company.
 Although I must admit, I was eager to arrive and see both of you."

 His mind drifted back to the many times they had spent together.
 He remembered the first time she tasted ices, her eyes lighting up with delight as the cold sweetness melted on her tongue.
 She giggled at the strange sensation.
 The next time they had snow one winter, she enthusiastically offered him snow topped with raspberry jam, explaining that it was nature's ices.
 He remembered their frequent visits to the menagerie, where she was particularly enchanted by the exotic animals, especially the lively chimpanzees.
 After their initial visit, she had eagerly requested to return at least once each season to see her favourite animals.